83 (film): Worldwide distribution

 The film was distributed worldwide through PVR Pictures.
 On 23 January 2020, actors Kamal Haasan and Nagarjuna Akkineni announced that they will present the Tamil and Telugu versions of the film, under their Raaj Kamal Films International and Annapurna Studios banners, with the rights for the distribution were acquired by YNOT X and Global Cinemas, respectively.
 In November 2021, Prithviraj Sukumaran roped in to present the film's Malayalam-dubbed version under his Prithviraj Productions banner, which will be distributed by E4 Entertainment.
 Actor Sudeep presented the Kannada version of the film through his Kichcha Creations and its distributor Shalini Arts.
 The overseas theatrical rights are with Phars Film LLP.

 Home media and streaming services

-The streaming rights were purchased by Netflix and Disney+ Hotstar, and Star India network acquired the broadcasting rights for the film in all languages.
+The streaming rights were purchased by Netflix and Disney+ Hotstar, for ₹30 crore and Star India network acquired the broadcasting rights for the film in all languages.
 The producers announced that the film will be streamed on the digital platforms only after eight weeks of its theatrical run.
 But, it was later called off as the production team decided to broadcast the film first over streaming release in order to connect with the "nostalgic factor of an entire generation – an audience group which primarily is found on the medium of television".
 As a result, the film was premiered first on Star Gold on 20 March 2022, and later released through digital platforms, the following day.